jxjlearn/pysockets/README.md

 .. sends file content as the message

 ## issues
-1. endMark = '$'.
-Assuming there's no'$' inside the message
+1. endMark = '[$]'.
+Message will be process after all of it is recieved.
+It garantees the compleness of message received, but would cosume more space if the message is very long.